 EAP Targets, Industry Norms and elective AGM voting rights are only available for current ABP Members in good standing.

 It is that time of the year again, for the renewal of your ABP membership for 2021.
 ABP is pleased to be able to announce a 0% increase of fees to members (new and renewal) who make payment on or before 31 December 2020.
 Thereafter a 5% increase of fees will be applicable.
 For further information, please contact the ABP office.
+Current Members have until 31 March 2021 to renew membership.

 Due to the compliance requirements of the “Protection of Personal Information Act”, as set by government, we are required by law to have on file the latest signed membership application forms.
 The POPI Act has come into effect on the 1st of July 2020, but a 12-month grace period has been given to become POPI-compliant by the 1st of July 2021.